grayboywilliams/youtube_summarizer/README.md

 ## Usage

-To run the GPT Training Tool, follow these steps:
+To run the tool, follow these steps:

 ### Start the Application